-The value of the load resistor R_L plays a crucial role in current transformers.
-First, both the lower corner frequency and the transimpedance gain depend on R_L .
-If R_L is increased, then a lower amplitude current will flow in the secondary, since the impressed electromotive force (e.m.f.) sMI_1 remains the same.
-Therefore, the MMF due to the secondary current will compensate just part of the magnetic field associated with the primary current.
-The magnetic field density and flux line distribution for the inductor are shown in Fig. 13.
-The compensation of the primary magnetic field by the one in the secondary is evident by examining Fig. 14, where the device operates in the flat part (100 kHz) of its frequency response.
+the secondary is evident by examining Fig. 13, where the device operates in the flat part (100kHz) of its frequency response.
 For large values of the load resistor or even for open secondary, the primary MMF is not compensated.
 The flux in the core is basically given by the primary MMF and the device behaves just like an inductor.

+Fig. 15.
+Transimpedance gain of the current transformer as a function of the value of the load resistor $R_L$ .
+In particular, the curve for $R_L = 10\Omega$ corresponds to the case study.
+The curves are derived by using the equivalent circuit of the current transformer.

-The magnetizing inductance assumes therefore a larger value and the frequency plots in Figs. 15 and 16 show a prominent first parallel resonance due to the large magnetizing inductance.
-If R_L is small, then more current will flow in the secondary.
-Ideally, its amplitude should be equal to the primary current scaled by the turns ratio.
-In this case, the magnetizing inductance is very small due to flux cancellation so that the resultant flux within the transformer core is negigible.
-Consequently, for small values of R_L , the magnetizing inductance will have no major influence on the frequency behavior, as is clearly evident from the curves in Figs. 15 and 16.
+The magnetizing inductance assumes therefore a larger value and the frequency plots in Figs. 14-15 show a prominent first parallel resonance due to the large magnetizing inductance.
+If $R_L$ is small, then more current will flow in the secondary.
+Ideally its amplitude should be equal to the primary current scaled by the turns ratio.
+In this case, the magnetizing inductance is very small due to flux cancellation so that the resultant flux within the transformer core is negligible.
+Consequently for small values of $R_L$ , the magnetizing inductance will have no major influence on the frequency behavior, as is clearly evident from the curves in Figs. 14-15.

-Fig. 15 depicts the voltage e (see Fig. 12) impressed across the secondary winding for a sinusoidal excitation of 1 A. The voltage e is equal to the flux derivative, which is equivalent to the current flowing in the magnetic loop.
+Fig. 14 depicts the voltage e (cf. Fig. 11) impressed across the secondary winding for a sinusoidal excitation of 1A.
+The voltage e is equal to the flux derivative, which is equivalent to the current flowing in the magnetic loop.
 In other words, this curve represents the impedance of the secondary winding rescaled by the turn ratio, since it is the primary which is being fed.
-In particular, the impedance plot in Fig. 8 corresponds to one of the curves in Fig. 15, which was obtained for the largest value of the load resistor.
+In particular, the impedance plot in Fig. 7 corresponds to one of the curves in Fig. 14, which was obtained for the largest value of the load resistor.
 Moreover, the influence of the magnetizing inductance or of the resulting magnetic flux on the shape of the impedance frequency plot is directly apparent from the plots.
-The results of a similar procedure for the transimpedance gain are depicted in Fig. 16.
+The results of a similar procedure for the transimpedance gain are depicted in Fig. 15.